-The Steyning Downland has its own chalk stream which emerges from a series of springs in the wooded valley at the base of the Rifle Range.
-The stream supports a series of ‘online’ ponds.
+The Steyning Downland has its own chalk stream which emerges from a series of springs in the wooded valley on the Rifle Range.
+The stream supports a series of ponds.
 These were dug artificially, it is believed, to create a steady flow of water for the watermills downstream.
-For more detail on the history of the stream, please read this report (with thanks to Alec Harden).
+For more detail on the history of the stream, please read this report (with grateful thanks to Alec Harden).

 In more recent times the ponds had fallen into disrepair, being deeply shaded and invaded by trees.
 The SDS Pond Group was set up to explore the options for their future management.
 The Group is made up of local people and ecologists with interests in the beauty, wildlife, recreational value and history of these special habitats.